hapijs/hapi/doc/validation.md

     // All validate functions should have the same structure
     //   can have optional 3rd argument for callback
     //   (for async validations, if necessary)
-    String.prototype.validate = function(s, options){
+    //   (does not have to match this, just must be consistent) String.prototype.validate = function(s, options){
       // Valid string => returns null; else error string options = options || {};